ga-wdi-lessons/react-native-intro/Readme.md

 ---

-### (You -Do) Refactoring To Use A Row Component
+### (You - Do) Refactoring To Use A Row Component

 Now that we have our basic app structure in place, it's a good time to take the opportunity to refactor and add some styles to our rendered data.

 Specifically, let's take that little bit of rendered UI from the `renderRow()` method in our `ContactList` component, and break it out into its own `Row` component that we will render instead.
 This will leave our `renderRow()`looking something like this we we are done:

 ```jsx
 // ContactList